Sreeram-Shankar/Stochastic-Chemical-Dynamics-Testbed/README.md

 ## Design Philosophy

-This project intentionally prioritizes:

-- **Correctness over speed**
-- **Reproducibility over convenience**
-- **Transparency over abstraction**
-- **Controlled experiments over black-box simulation**

-SSA is expected to be slow.
-CLE is expected to be fast but imperfect.

-The framework is built to make those tradeoffs visible rather than hidden.
+This project prioritizes correctness, reproducibility, transparency, and controlled experiments over raw speed, convenience, abstraction, and black-box simulation.
+SSA is slow by nature; CLE is fast but approximate.
+The framework makes these tradeoffs visible.

 ---